thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 ---

-Last Post we went through and built out the chat app without any of the realtime features.
+Last post we went through and built out the chat app without any of the realtime features.
 If you want to work along you can fork the repo from here [action-cable-chat-example]({{"https://github.com/thomas-yancey/action-cable-chat-template"}}).

 <!--more-->